Edible Bowl

 We approached this challenge through a patient-centric lens.
 We conducted research with a focus on speaking to four Physicians and patients.
 In order to get rich stories, we designed research tools such as a user journey map exercise to help our participants prioritize important moments during at-home test.
 We also hosted co-creation sessions with physicians and patients and built a visual mock-up to prototype an improved journey with real patients.

-We created the research exercise with the renderings and prototypes to get feedback from the participants in our first and second round interviews.
-For creating rendering we hacked stuff and had prototypes explorations.
 Our research suggested a product requirement to build the next level of design.
 People like to have simple interaction outside with one hand, functioning that serves accuracy inside.
 Design shouldn't make user scared, it should familiar enough but looks trustworthy.
 People want to sense reassurance that I’m doing the right thing with physical guidance.
 For example, tactile feedback for the slider button, so the user knows the user released the sponge.
 However, people didn't prefer the camera option because they don’t want to see their vagina.

 We carefully designed our product to make sure that users could handle the product with one hand, even when they could not see the product directly.
 Designing the tip was challenging because it is inserted into the body to collect cells from the cervix.
 Our team designed the mechanism of the retraction and detraction of the sponge to ensure both user convenience and safety.
-We created design through making.
-I actively participated in the iterative prototyping process and suggested forms.
-To support the collaboration of our team, I created and managed the space for sharing daily prototypes to improve the efficiency of our working process.